Introduction of Ledger Posting

 (2) Posting from Daybooks

 Each one keeps the day book as per their business requirements.
 Generally, the following day books are used in a large business. for example, Cashbook, Purchase book, Sales book, Purchase & sales return book, Bills receivable & payable books & Journal Book.
-There are large scale business may keep their daybooks with different columns as per their requirements.
+There is a large scale business that may keep their daybooks with different columns as per their requirements of ledger posting in accounting.